FloodWise Property Reports

 Information in FloodWise Property Reports

-Following the release of the City Plan 2014, FloodWise Property Reports now include information to ensure all future building and development contributes to a creating a safe and flood-resilient city in the future.
+FloodWise Property Reports include information to ensure future building and development contributes to a safe, flood-resilient city.
 FloodWise Property Reports include:

 - Flood Planning Areas (FPAs) for river, creek/waterway and overland flow